Since 2000, The Academy's Innovations Funding Program:

 - The priorities for types of projects are set every year so the program can be flexible and meet the current needs of health professions education at UCSF.

-August 20 - September 29: Concept Submission Phase.
+August - September 25: Concept Submission Phase.
 Concepts for Proposals are submitted via survey.
+(Innovations Call 2024 - PDF)

-Concepts for Proposals must be submitted via survey by October.
-See our forum on Open Proposals for more information.
+Concepts for Proposals must be submitted via survey by September 25, 9 am

 Please contact Kathleen Land at email@example.com, or (415) 514-9259, if you have any questions.